|

 Scorton, near Richmond, in Yorkshire.
 He sired many superior

-racehorses, including Mr. Robinson's Sampson
+racehorses, including Mr Robinson's

-(b c 1745), who was also a very good stallion, and Mr. Witty's Grenadier
+(b c 1745), who was also a very good

 (b c 1746), although he is probably best known as the sire of

-Sir William St. Quinton's Cypron (b f 1750), the dam of
+Sir William St Quinton's Cypron (b f 1750), the dam of

 Champion Sire King Herod (b c 1758

-Tartar) and Protector (br c 1770 Matchem).
+Protector (br c 1770

-He was also the great great grandsire of Messenger* (gr c 1780 Mambrino)
+He was also the great great grandsire of Messenger* (gr c 1780

 who was ancestor to the American trotting horse.
 Blaze was